 Assessing the impact of climate change on water resources is generally conducted within a larger framework.
 This should support the selection and formulation of adaptation policies and measures to enhance resilience and reduce vulnerability of water resource systems in the face of the impending climate change.
-The IPCC Working Group II Report (Carter et al. 2007) identifies five types of Climate Change Impact, Adaptation and Vulnerability (CCIAV) assessment frameworks (see Box 4.4 below), differentiated by their purpose and focus of assessment, available methods, and approaches to deal with uncertainty.
+The IPCC Working Group II Report (Carter et al., 2007) identifies five types of Climate Change Impact, Adaptation and Vulnerability (CCIAV) assessment frameworks (see Box 4.1), differentiated by their purpose and focus of assessment, available methods and approaches to deal with uncertainty.
 Generally, assessments are shifting focus from being mostly research-centred to supporting policy analysis and decision-making with emphasis on the involvement of stakeholders.
-Uncertainties are recognised as inherent features of the assessment process that need to be managed rather than reduced (see Chapter 5).
+Uncertainties are recognized as inher-

-Box 4.4: CCIAV assessment frameworks
+Box 4.1: CCIAV assessment frameworks

-The IPCC (Carter et al. 2007) identifies five types of CCIAV assessment frameworks:
+The IPCC (Carter et al., 2007) identifies five types of CCIAV assessment frameworks:

-- Impact assessment: a first-generation, top-down scenario-based approach that still dominates the CCIAV literature. - Adaptation assessment: a bottom-up approach that focuses on assessing measures to enhance the resilience of a system exposed to the risk of climate change. - Vulnerability assessment: a bottom-up approach that is closely associated with the adaptation approach, but focuses more on the risks themselves to reduce their impacts. - Integrated assessment: provides a platform to coordinate and represent interactions and feedback among different CCIAV assessment studies. - Risk management: emphasises the characterisation and management of uncertainties and caters directly to policy and decision-making.
+- Impact assessment: a first-generation, top-down scenario-based approach that still dominates the CCIAV literature. - Adaptation assessment: a bottom-up approach that focuses on assessing measures to enhance the resilience of a system exposed to the risk of climate change. - Vulnerability assessment: a bottom-up approach that is closely associated with the adaptation approach, but focuses more on the risks themselves to reduce their impacts. - Integrated assessment: provides a platform to coordinate and represent interactions and feedback among different CCIAV assessment studies. - Risk management: emphasizes the characterization and management of uncertainties and caters directly to policy and decision-making.
 Can be applied to facilitate the integrated analysis of mitigation and adaptation policies.